federicocarboni/saxe/README.md

 # Saxe

-Light-weight and efficient SAX parser for JavaScript (~5.87KB minified and gzipped).
+Light-weight and efficient SAX parser for JavaScript (~6.6KB minified and gzipped).

 ## Goals

 - Complete XML standard conformance
 - Simple and terse API
+- Reduced code footprint
 - Set a base for other standards built on XML, e.g. XHTML

 ## Example